AdamStuckert/LabOnboarding/README.md

 ## Data storage

 All data must be stored in **READ ONLY** format in our storage on the Carya cluster, we have a specific repository for this which is in RAID5 format.
 Your data will be in a subdirectory under your name.
+When you download data, you must immediately check md5sum values.
+You will get a file with md5sum values from the core, check with `md5sum -c md5values.txt`.
 Please arrange your data so that each project is in its own directory with appropriate metadata (I will provide a document on this eventually).
 When all readsets are back from the core and have been QC'd they should be archived on NCBI/ENA and embargoed for maximum time frame (2-3 years).

 I will purchase a sufficiently large external hard drive for you to take data with you (pending funds, but this should be feasible).